superseriousbusiness/gotosocial/docs/configuration/smtp.md

 ### When are emails sent?

-Currently, emails are only sent to users to request email confirmation when a new account is created, or to serve password reset requests.
-More email functionality will probably be added later.
+Currently, emails are sent:

+- To the provided email address of a new user to request email confirmation when a new account is created via the API.
+- To all active instance moderators + admins when a new moderation report is received.
+By default, recipients are Bcc'd, but you can change this behavior with the setting `smtp-disclose-recipients`.
+- To the creator of a report (on this instance) when the report is closed by a moderator.

+### Can I test if my SMTP configuration is correct?

+Yes, you can use the API to send a test email to yourself.
+Check the API documentation for the `/api/v1/admin/email/test` endpoint.

 ### HTML versus Plaintext

-Emails are sent in HTML by default.
-At this point, there is no option to send emails in plaintext, but this is something that might be added later if there's enough demand for it.
+Emails are sent in plaintext by default.
+At this point, there is no option to send emails in html, but this is something that might be added later if there's enough demand for it.

 ## Customization